Competitive intelligence: Misrepresentation

-Misrepresentation in CI is a form of cyber engineering.
-It is the act of falsely identifying yourself and bluffing people into giving you personal information they wouldn't normally give.
-Misrepresentation is the most common issue that subdivides numerous CI practitioners into many unclear ethical issues.
+Misrepresentation in CI is a form of social engineering.
+It involves falsely identifying yourself and deceiving people into providing personal information that they would not normally disclose.
+Misrepresentation is the most common issue that divides CI practitioners and raises numerous complex ethical concerns.

 The most common types of misrepresentation include:

 a.
 Excluding specific details in one's identity: Lying about one's identity to gain access to certain information is known to be unethical amongst CI practitioners.
 However, there is a thin line between lying about one's identity and omitting certain details about it.
 Some practitioners believe that it is acceptable to deliberately skip over some details to obtain information.

 For example: Person X is both a part-time student as well as a director of a large company.
 As part of a school assignment, X is expected to collect information about a company that just so happens to be one of X's employer's biggest competitors.

 In this case, it is believed by some CI practitioners that not revealing the fact that X works for the company in addition to being a part-time student is completely ethical.
 In other words, X is misleading the competitor into thinking the information given to him will be used to complete a school assignment and nothing more, although, in reality, he would be gathering commercial intelligence to present to his employer.